geosop/CRI-HYPOTHESIS/README.md

 # Goldilocks_CRI

-**Reproducibility Pipeline for the "Conscious Retroactive Intervention (CRI)" Perspective Manuscript**
+**Reproducibility Pipeline for the "Conscious Retroactive Intervention (CRI)" PERSPECTIVE Manuscript in preparation**

 ---

 ## Overview

+This repository supports the Perspective manuscript submission:
+> **"Conscious Retroactive Intervention: A Time-Reversed Quantum Framework for Predictive Cognition"**

-This repository provides all code, scripts, and environment specifications required to fully reproduce the simulations and analyses for the manuscript submitted for double-blind review.
+It provides all code, synthetic data, simulations, figures, and numerical pipelines to transparently reproduce and audit the CRI framework and its supplementary analyses.
+CRI (Goldilocks-CRI) proposes that neural systems can—under sharply tuned, “just-right” physiological conditions—be influenced by probabilistic information about future outcomes.
+This model combines predictive coding, quantum process tomography, and novel “Goldilocks” retrocausal gating, producing specific, testable signatures in behavior, EEG, and simulated neural dynamics.

 ---